 - Before applying, be sure to check our eligibility requirements.

 - Proposal title: Provide the title of your conference presentation.

 - Conference abstract: Provide the abstract of the paper or poster that has been accepted for presentation.
 Usually, this abstract describes your project’s objectives, significance, methods, and conclusions.
 If you think additional background or explanation on this project would be helpful, include this information succinctly.

 - Your role in the presentation: Conference Grants are for presentations that you are leading.
-If you have co-authors, indicate the extent of your role in presenting and responding to questions from the audience.
+If you have co-authors, include a clear discussion of the the extent of your individual role in presenting and responding to questions from the audience.